 Many deaf people rely on sign language as their primary mode of communication.
 Just like English, sign language has many forms and dialects, depending on a person’s background, education, geography, and the age at which they became deaf.
 However, significant differences in the grammatical structure of the two languages often create communication gaps.

-Sign Language interpreters help give persons who are deaf greater access to communication.
-They bridge the communication barrier between hearing and deaf persons by conveying the purpose, thought, and spirit of the message in a consumers’ preferred mode of communication from oral transliterating to American Sign Language.
+Sign Language interpreters bridge the communication barrier between hearing and deaf persons by conveying the purpose, thought, and spirit of the message in a consumers’ preferred mode of communication from oral transliterating to American Sign Language.
 Additionally, the interpreter maintains strict confidentiality and complies with the NAD-RID Code of Professional Conduct.
-Interpreters work in the following settings: Legal, Business, Training, Meetings, Mental Health, Medical, Interviews, Educational, etc.
+Interpreters work in many settings: Legal, Business, Training, Meetings, Mental Health, Medical, Interviews, Educational, and Social.

 The Americans with Disabilities Act (ADA), gives persons who are deaf or hard of hearing the right to accessible communication.
 In many situations, this calls for qualified interpreters to facilitate interactions between persons with a hearing loss and hearing persons.
 The ADA mandates that public or private entities are responsible for providing this accessibility.
 [Click here to visit the ADA website]